hai-vr/documentation/docs/research/other/collision-effects.md

 In order to detect a flicking of the hand to emulate a similar interaction style to Half-Life Alyx gloves, we need to get the velocity of the hands.
 However, I do not want locomotion using the analog stick to be interpreted as a flicking of the hands.

-Every frame, I create a tracking space origin TRS matrix using the position and rotation of `Networking.LocalPlayer.GetTrackingData(VRCPlayerApi.TrackingDataType.Origin)`, and record the hand positions relative to that space.
+Every frame, I create a tracking space origin TRS matrix using the position and rotation of <HaiTag requiresVRChat={true} short={true} /> `Networking.LocalPlayer.GetTrackingData(VRCPlayerApi.TrackingDataType.Origin)`, and record the hand positions relative to that space.

 Then, on the current frame, I reapply the relative hand position of last frame onto the current frame's tracking space origin matrix.